Mechanic · Crash Stake originals 11 min read

 -

 The Stake crash build is the reference build of the reciprocal-distribution multiplier curve in the crypto-originals category.
-Stake launched in 2017 under Medium Rare N.V. and is the operational pioneer that codified 99 percent RTP as the cluster baseline for crash mechanics across our 10-brand audit set.
+Stake launched in 2017 under Medium Rare N.V. and is the operational pioneer that codified 99 percent RTP as the cluster baseline for crash mechanics across operators we cover.
 The Stake-published HMAC-SHA256 commit-reveal scheme is the documented reference that other operators replicate.
 Verified per-game RTP on Stake Crash is 99 percent (1 percent house edge), audited 2026.
 The maximum multiplier is uncapped in theoretical terms (the reciprocal distribution has no finite ceiling), though brand-side display rendering imposes practical limits at extreme values.

 If you have read the cross-brand cash-out math at the cash-out walkthrough, the target-multiplier framework is familiar; this page is the Stake-specific reproduction.
-For the Roobet-vs-Stake Crash head-to-head, see the Roobet Crash matchup.
+For the Roobet-vs-Stake Crash head-to-head, see more on this.

 We open with the honest data state.
 Stake publishes per-game RTP openly; the verification is firm on the published cluster-baseline figure.